bosoncat/bosoncat.github.io/content/archives/llvm-passes.md

 ### LLVM Passes

-There are 8 basic Passes class, *ImmutablePass*, *ModulePass*, *CallGraphSCCPass*, *FunctionPass*, *LoopPass*, *RegionPass*, *BasicBlockPass* and *MachineFunctionPass*.
+There are multiple Passes class, *ImmutablePass*, *ModulePass*, *CallGraphSCCPass*, *FunctionPass*, *LoopPass*, *RegionPass*, *BasicBlockPass* and *MachineFunctionPass*.
 They are all inherited from class *Pass*.
 So, LLVM Pass Framework will excute our Pass efficiently, according to the class that our Pass derived from.

 #### ImmutablePass